aravindGear4/simple-django-website/README.md

-Built using Django framework, has basic functionality like logging in, adding and editing posts.
+Built using Django and Bootstrap frameworks, has basic functionality like logging in, adding and editing posts.

 http://batur1n.pythonanywhere.com/